alifele/Bioinformatics/README.md

 # Bioinformatics
-this repository is for my project with Dr. koohi under supervision of Dr. Saeedeh Akbari
+this repository is for my project with Dr. koohi

 I this project we are Working on optical systems that can be used for DNA alignments.